The Mask (video game): Development

 Though the game is ostensibly based on the movie, the graphics were based on the cartoony style of the comic book rather than the movie.
 The game took longer to develop than anticipated, not being released until over a year after the movie's theatrical release.

 The beta version of The Mask played more like a beat 'em up rather than a side-scrolling action game.
 Damage in the beta version came in a series of expressions, similar to the various faces used in the 1993 first-person shooter Doom.
 Different backgrounds were placed in the incomplete version that were scrapped in the retail version.
 Violent-looking attacks like a projectile-firing gun and a karate-style low kick were deleted from the final version.

 A version of the game was also in development for the Sega Genesis but was canceled.
 According to a spokesperson, due to the Super NES version taking longer than expected, the Genesis version would not have been completed until two years after the film appeared in theaters, too late to significantly benefit from the license, and was cancelled because of this.

 In one speedrun of the game, designer Matt Harmon said that a carnival-themed level was scrapped from the game.
-In the stage select screen, there exists an unused level called "Wild Ride", and it is possible that this is that level.

 Reception

-The four reviewers of Electronic Gaming Monthly praised the variety of abilities, the faithfulness to the humor and style of the source material, and the graphics, especially the animation, while criticizing the levels as overly large, to the point of being repetitious and easy to get lost in.
-GamePro similarly applauded the game for its heavy use of characters and visual gags from the film, as well as the Mask's many abilities, but said that the graphics of enemies and backgrounds "are closer to '93 standards than '95 potential."
-They summarized that "Carrey's wild character is still fresh, and solid gameplay makes this lightweight adventure a fun trip."
-A reviewer for Next Generation was most enthusiastic about the fluid, cartoonish animation and the secret ways of using the backgrounds to move around the level.
-He was more forgiving of the level design than EGM, commenting that "while the level mazes are, at times, too convoluted for their own good, they're certainly inventive."
-He gave it three out of five stars, concluding that "The title could have used some difficulty tweaking, and it lacks any sort of save or continue feature, but overall it's a solid, enjoyable surprise."
+The Mask received generally favorable reviews from critics.
+Nintendo Power highlighted the character animations borrowed from the film and soundscapes, but considered the game's simplistic enemy AI and confusing maze areas to be negative points.
+Electronic Gaming Monthly's four editors commended the game's faithfulness to the humor and style of the source material, the variety of abilities, and the graphics, but criticized the levels for being too large.
+GamePro's Captain Squideo applauded the game for its heavy use of characters and visual gags from the film, as well as the Mask's many abilities, but said the enemy graphics and backgrounds were "closer to '93 standards than '95 potential".
+Next Generation expressed enthusiasm for the game's cartoony animations and secret ways to use backgrounds to move around the level, noting that "while the level mazes are, at times, too convoluted for their own good, they're certainly inventive".